Polly7357/ai-proj/README.md

 **Version 0.1.0 (2023/09/20)**

-## Content: ##
+## Key Features: ##
-### 1. Electricity Usage Estimation
+### 1. Electricity Usage Estimation:zap:

    This section allows users to input information about their household appliances and calculates daily electricity consumption, monthly electricity usage, and estimates electricity costs based on different pricing structures.

   #### 1.1.
 Input Household Appliances
 >Users can input details about their household appliances, including power consumption in watts (W) and daily usage hours.